Interior Design Trends 2026: The Styles Transforming UK Homes

 Frequently Asked Questions

-Warm earthy tones dominate in 2026.
+Warm earthy tones dominate the interior design trends 2026 has fixed in place.
 Terracotta, warm grey, sage green, and cream are the most popular choices, replacing the cooler whites and greys of recent years.

 Is minimalism still in style for 2026?